UbhiTS/edge-plugin-watchdog/README.md

 - ⏱️ **Configurable Refresh** - Choose refresh intervals from 15 seconds to 5 minutes
 - 📑 **Multi-Tab Support** - Monitor multiple pages simultaneously
 - 🔢 **Multiple Monitors Per Tab** - Watch for different text strings on the same page
+- 🕵️ **InPrivate Mode** - Bypass rate limiting by opening monitors in InPrivate windows
+- 🔄 **Smart Backoff** - Automatic exponential backoff when websites throttle requests
 - 🎨 **Visual Alerts** - Bright overlay notification when text is detected
 - 📜 **History Tracking** - See when and where text was found
 - ⏳ **Countdown Timer** - See when the next refresh will happen
+- 🎯 **Focus Button** - Bring any monitored window to the front instantly

 ## Installation